PowerDNS/pdns/pdns/recursordist/docs/manpages/rec_control.1.rst

     Shows the top-20 queries grouped by public suffix list.
 Statistics are over the last 'stats-ringbuffer-entries' queries.

+top-rpz-queries
+    Shows the top-20 queries which matched a RPZ policy.
+Statistics are over the last 'stats-ringbuffer-entries' queries.

+top-pub-rpz-queries
+    Shows the top-20 queries which matched a RPZ policy grouped by public suffix list.
+Statistics are over the last 'stats-ringbuffer-entries' queries.

 top-largeanswer-remotes
     Shows the top-20 remote hosts causing large answers.
 Statistics are over the last 'stats-ringbuffer-entries' queries.